 3 Tips for baking in a Bundt Pan

-Baking in a Bundt pan makes me nervous, even though I’ve been doing it for over five years now, starting with my Lemon Almond Polenta Tea Cakes.
+Baking in a Bundt pan makes me nervous, even though Iโve been doing it for years now!

 Why do the fluted cake pans make me edgy?
-Because I can’t seem to take them out of the pan without it sticking to the sides, as is evident from the photos of my whole wheat banana oat bread and vegan vanilla sponge cake.
+Because I canโt seem to take them out of the pan without it sticking to the sides.

-If you’ve had similar problems with, then take these additional steps.
-Trust me; they’ll be your saving grace eternally:
+If youโve had similar problems, then take these additional steps.
+Trust me; theyโll be your saving grace eternally:

-If the baked cake still managed to break or crack, you can always hide them with a liberal dusting of sugar.
+If the baked cake still manages to break or crack, you can always hide it with a liberal dusting of sugar!

 Adorning the Rosemary Lemon Olive Oil Cake